uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 > export SINGULARITY_CACHEDIR=/scratch/<user>/.singularity
 > ```
 >
-> This line can also be added to your `~/.bash_profile` found in your home directory, so that this variable is automatically set every time you log in to Discovery.
+> This line can also be added to your `~/.bash_profile` found in your home directory, so that this variable is automatically set every time you log in to the cluster.

 #### Pulling pre-built images

-If you have already identified a pre-built container image that contains all the software you need, such as from the cloud-based sources [Singularity Library](https://cloud.sylabs.io/library) (`library://`), [Singularity Hub](https://singularity-hub.org/) (`shub://`), or [Docker Hub](https://hub.docker.com/) (`docker://`), then you can simply pull this image into Discovery.
+If you have already identified a pre-built container image that contains all the software you need, such as from the cloud-based sources [Singularity Library](https://cloud.sylabs.io/library) (`library://`), [Singularity Hub](https://singularity-hub.org/) (`shub://`), or [Docker Hub](https://hub.docker.com/) (`docker://`), then you can simply pull this image into the cluster.

 For example, to get a basic Ubuntu image from the Singularity Library, enter: